 Snowpark Migration Accelerator: Assessment Output - In Application¶

-When the Snowpark Migration Accelerator (SMA) finishes analyzing your code, it generates assessment artifacts and displays “Analysis completed!” at the top of the page.
-Click “VIEW RESULTS” to access the assessment summary page.
+When the Snowpark Migration Accelerator (SMA) finishes analyzing your code, it generates assessment artifacts and automatically takes you to the Assessment Results page.

 Readiness Scores¶

-The assessment summary provides a concise overview, displaying only the available readiness scores from the current tool execution.
+The Assessment Results page provides a concise overview, displaying only the available readiness scores from the current tool execution.

-What to do next: Step-by-step guidance on actions needed before proceeding.
+• What to do next: recommendations on what actions to take before continuing to the next step.

-Understanding the SQL Readiness Score: Explains what the SQL readiness score means and how to use this information.
+• Understanding the Snowpark Connect Readiness Score: description of the readiness score and how to interpret it.

 Note